p-ja/acme-fitness-store/lab-guide/Lab 5: Monitor End-to-End.md

    ![](Images/mjv2-29.png)

-Continue on to the next sections while the traffic generator runs.
+> **Note:** Continue on to the next tasks while the traffic generator runs.

 ### Task 6 : Start monitoring apps and dependencies - in Application Insights

-Open the Application Insights created by Azure Spring Apps and start monitoring Spring Boot applications.
-You can find the Application Insights in the same Resource Group where you created an Azure Spring Apps service instance.
+1. Move back to the azure portal and in the **search resources, services and docs bar**, type **Application insight** and select it from suggestions, as shown below:

    ![](Images/mjv2-48.png)

+1. Under the Application Insight page, select **azure-spring-apps-<inject key="DeploymentID" enableCopy="false" />**.

    ![](Images/mjv2-49.png)

-1. Navigate to the `Application Map` blade:
+1. From the left panel, navigate to the `Application Map` blade under Investigate and then select time filter as **Last 4 hours**.

    ![](Images/mjv2-50.png)

-1. Navigate to the `Peforamnce` blade:
+1. From the left panel, navigate to the `Peforamnce` blade under Investigate and then click on **Operations**:

    ![](Images/mjv2-51.png)

-1. Navigate to the `Performance/Dependenices` blade - you can see the performance number for dependencies, particularly SQL calls:
+1. Now navigate to the `Performance/Dependenices` blade - you can see the performance number for dependencies, particularly SQL calls:

    ![](Images/mjv2-52.png)

 1. Navigate to the `Performance/Roles` blade - you can see the performance metrics for individual instances or roles:

    ![](Images/mjv2-53.png)

-1. Click on a SQL call to see the end-to-end transaction in context:

-1. Navigate to the `Failures` blade and the `Exceptions` panel - you can see a collection of exceptions:
+1. Now from the left panel, navigate to the `Failures` blade under Investigate and then select on `Exceptions` panel - you can see a collection of exceptions:

    ![](Images/mjv2-54.png)

-1. Navigate to the `Metrics` blade - you can see metrics contributed by Spring Boot apps, Spring Cloud modules, and dependencies.
+1. Now from the left panel, navigate to the `Metrics` blade under Monitoring - you can see metrics contributed by Spring Boot apps, Spring Cloud modules, and dependencies.
 The chart below shows `http_server_requests` and `Heap Memory Used`.

    ![](Images/mjv2-55.png)

    ![](Images/mjv2-56.png)

-   Spring Boot registers a lot number of core metrics: JVM, CPU, Tomcat, Logback...The Spring Boot auto-configuration enables the instrumentation of requests handled by Spring MVC.
+   > **Note:**  Spring Boot registers a lot number of core metrics: JVM, CPU, Tomcat, Logback...The Spring Boot auto-configuration enables the instrumentation of requests       handled by Spring MVC.
 The REST controllers `ProductController`, and `PaymentController` have been instrumented by the `@Timed` Micrometer annotation at class         level.

    * `acme-catalog` application has the following custom metrics enabled:
    * @Timed: `store.products`